 Marouf Majidi was born in Sanandaj, a small city in Iran, from a Kurdish father and a Turkish speaking mom.
-He grew up in a Persian, Iranian society, and his mother was a lament singer, so music and singing were always present in their daily life – in one way or another.
+His mother is a traditional lament singer.

 Tanbour music became the love of his life immediately after their ways crossed each other, and it’s still his biggest inspiration in composing and making music.
 Through tanbour Marouf found Persian classical music and tar which led him into playing all kinds of long-neck instruments, such as dotar, setar and guitars.